woolfel/BrickPiJava/projects/opencv/readme.md

 Installation
 ------
-These instructions have been tested with Noob 1.8.0 and Raspberry Pi 1 B+ and Pi 2 B. There's the easy path using prebuilt binaries or build it from source.
+These instructions have been tested with Noob 1.8.0, Noob 1.9.0, Raspberry Pi 1 B+ and Pi 2 B. There's the easy path using prebuilt binaries or build it from source.
 Before you try building from source, try the easy path first.
 Building from source can lead you down a rabbit hole hunting for dependencies.

 <b>Easy Path</b>
 ------